Xeaver/EmotionCLIP/README.md

 ### Training
 We use the weight provided by OpenCLIP as the starting point for our training.
 Please download the weight [here](https://github.com/mlfoundations/open_clip/releases/download/v0.2-weights/vit_b_32-laion2b_e16-af8dbd0c.pth) and put it under `src/pretrained`.
-To do training on the youtube video dataset with default settings, run
+To do training on the YouTube video dataset with default settings, run
 ```
 python main.py \
   --video-path <path_to_the_video_frames_folder> \